Monty1029/KinectStreams/README.md

 # KinectStreams
 Testing Kinect V2

 Testing different features of the Kinect V2, including depth and infrared detection.
+Some image manipulation features have been implemented.

 Upcoming plans:
-- add image manipulation features and filters
 - save snapshots to OneDrive